CYPRUS – South

 In 2011, Wargaming relocated its headquarters from Minsk to Nicosia, Cyprus.
 Since 17 August 2015, these headquarters are located in the Wargaming HQ building, formerly known as the President building,

-In 2012, Wargaming’s revenue was declared to be 217.9 million Euro, with a net profit of 6.1 million Euro.
+In 2012, Wargaming’s revenue was declared to be 217.9 million euros, with a net profit of 6.1 million Euros.
 In November 2020, the Cypriot government announced an investigation into possible passport fraud, where Wargaming employees were granted “Golden Passports” (faster Cypriot citizenship in exchange for monetary investments in the country) on fraudulent grounds.
-27 of them were found to be not compliant with the program’s criteria, including having filled in fake addresses assigned to parking lots, empty land,…Wargaming_Topfloor
+27 of them were found to be not compliant with the program’s criteria, including having filled in fake addresses assigned to parking lots, and empty land.

 Agioi Varnavas and Ilarion at Peristerona (Five-domed churches) Tentative WHS (02/02/2004).
 Along with the church of Agia Paraskevi of Geroskipou, they constitute the only five-domed churches of Cyprus.
 The church of Agios Varnavas and Ilarionas, is dated to the end of the 11th – beginning of the 12th century.
 It is quite possible that it replaced an earlier church, which probably belonged to the type of the three-aisled, barrel-vaulted basilica.
 In 1959, during the course of restricted excavation work in the church’s interior, a semi-circular synthronon was found within the apse, along with the base of a templon screen.
 Part of the original church’s north wall still survives, incorporated in the western part of the wall of the existing church.